TULiberalArts/Greek-and-Roman-Classics/pages/home.md

 # meta-data variables
 title: Home
 description: >-
+  Academic offerings in Greek and Roman Classics allows students to choose from two major concentrations: Classic Civilizations, and Classical Languages and Literature.
+Learn more about your options in the College of Liberal Arts at Temple University.
 keywords: 'classical, greek and roman claasics, academic offerings'
 # custom variables
 sidebar: false